Mandarin vs Cantonese: Which One Should I learn?

 Plus, as most Cantonese users speak Mandarin as a second language, you should be able to communicate with most Cantonese speakers even if you don’t speak their main language.

 “So, is Cantonese totally useless?”

 Then let’s get started!
-Contact us now and we’ll pair you up with a Mandarin (or Cantonese) teacher for a trial lesson.
+Contact us now and we’ll pair you up with a Mandarin (and/or Cantonese) teacher for a trial lesson.
+Whether you’re looking for in-person Mandarin courses in Toronto or Cantonese courses in Montreal, you’ve got you covered.
 All you have to do is tell us what your learning objectives are, and we will come up with a personalized course based on your interests, goals, and current level.
 Oh, by the way, the trial lesson is completely free, with no string attached.
 What are you waiting for?
 Send us a quick message now!

 This article was updated on June 28, 2023